Computer Science Major BS

 Competence in standard programming practices is essential to an in-depth study of the science of computing.
 Although many of the activities of computer professions are not programming-related, the language of computing is founded on programming.
 In addition, computer science has its roots in the discipline of mathematics.
 At a minimum, computer science students must have an understanding of discrete math and calculus in order to explore the theoretical foundations of computing.
 Additional mathematical study is highly recommended.
 Math and programming prerequisites should be completed early in the major.

 Students familiar with a non-object-oriented programming language such as C are likely to find neither ICS 140 nor ICS 141 appropriate as their first course in the program.
 Such students are encouraged to take ICS 180 Java for Transfer Students, which is designed for students who have experience programming in C, C++, or C#, but need to learn the Java language.
-The grade they obtain in ICS 180 will be used in lieu of the ICS 141 grade to make admission decisions to the major.
+The grade they obtain in ICS 180 will be used in lieu of the ICS 141 grade to make acceptance decisions to the major.

 Acceptance to the Program